 The good news ladies, is that there are many treatments available to assist alleviating these symptoms.
 The newest non-surgical Mona Lisa Touch procedure is a very effective treatment tool.

-In keeping with a holistic approach to well-being, this simple 5-minute treatment works to deliver heat to the vaginal tissue, stimulating regeneration and addresses the issues that cause vaginal atrophy and not just tackle the symptoms.
+In keeping with a holistic approach to well-being, this simple 5-minute treatment works to deliver heat to the vaginal tissue, stimulating tissue regeneration that creates the natural lubrication.

 Abnormal pap smear